91315049086

 Used in illicit activities

 The confidentiality of blockchain has made it attractive for criminal use.
 Illegal services are often booked on the dark web and paid for with cryptocurrency that sits on a blockchain, because it’s difficult to track the buyer and seller on a blockchain’s distributed database — unless they’ve used an exchange connected with their personal information.
-Until the FBI shut it down and arrested its founder, the facilitated the confidential sale of illegal substances, counterfeit goods, hacked email passwords, and much more.
+Until the FBI shut it down and arrested its founder, the Silk Road facilitated the confidential sale of illegal substances, counterfeit goods, hacked email passwords, and much more.

 Hackers today have also devised new ways to target regular users who’ve never even heard of the blockchain.
 Bitcoin miner malware commandeers the processing power of an unwitting user’s computer, using it to help generate cryptocurrency.
 This is a type of hacking that only exists because of Bitcoin, and it can render your computer completely unusable — even if it leaves your personal information and funds untouched.